ralzitech/ralzitech.github.io/README.md

-# ralzitech.github.io
+# ralzitech.github.io (aka RalziTech.com

 This is where my website is hosted, which is essentially a wrapper for my Wix site, just without the banner at the top.
-It's one of the many sites using [mine and Jibbosh's WixView Project](https://ralzi.jibbosh.com/wixview)
+It's one of the many sites using [mine and Jibbosh's WixView Project](https://ralzitech.com/wixview)

 ## Directories